perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-case-insensitive-comparisons.md

 {
+   "image" : null,
+   "authors" : [
+      "tom-christiansen"
+   ],
    "categories" : "unicode",
-   "slug" : "/pub/2012/05/perlunicook-case-insensitive-comparisons",
+   "tags" : [],
    "date" : "2012-05-09T06:00:01-08:00",
-   "tags" : [],
+   "slug" : "/pub/2012/05/perlunicook-case-insensitive-comparisons.html",
    "title" : "Perl Unicode Cookbook: Case-insensitive Comparisons", "draft" : null,
    "thumbnail" : null,
-   "authors" : [
-      "tom-christiansen"
-   ],
    "description" : "℞ 21: Unicode case-insensitive comparisons Unicode is more than an expanded character set.
 Unicode is a set of rules about how characters behave and a set of properties about each character.
-Comparing strings for equivalence often requires normalizing them to...", "image" : null
+Comparing strings for equivalence often requires normalizing them to..."
 }